Click to listen to the audio…

 The actin it’s going after, is the actin INSIDE, a healthy happy muscle.
 Yup, vitamin D binding protein, hangs out, inside muscles.

 Think of it as an off road vehicle.

 It’s going off road, into the muscle……….

 What’s it doing there ?

 GETTING STUCK………. on the actin muscle fibers.

-The stuck is not DELIBERATE, it’s part of the FUN – it’s what happens, when you race up nooks and crannies and blazing NEW TRAILS.
+The stuck is not DELIBERATE, it’s part of the FUN – it’s what happens, when you race up nooks and crannies, to blaze NEW TRAILS.

 Vitamin D is not MacGyver